Ascension-Addons/IDTip/README.md

-# Addon Name
+# IdTip

-This is the repository for <Addon Name>.
+This is the repository for IdTip.
 Modified for Ascension.gg.